Joshuah143/JetPointNet/README.md

 Please note that `--no-cache-dir` option is suggested.

-## Working Installation
+## Full Working Installation (with pre-commit hooks)
 Ensure that you have a python version (3.10 or newer installed on your system).
+You must also have `tensorflow[and-cuda]` installed.
 Then you can clone the repository and run the setup script:

 This script will set up the development environment using poetry and install all the necessary dependencies.